denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 for those willing to take the plunge, I will often illustrate abstract theoretical concepts by asking the reader to type some commands into their terminals.
-Detailed instructions on how to set up this *augmented reading environment*: related experiments, exercises, and explanations will be found in the Technical Appendix.
+Detailed instructions on how to set up this *augmented reading environment*, along with related experiments, exercises, and explanations will be found in the Technical Appendix.

 In addition to the Appendix, the book contains several (8-12) tables and illustrations.
 I intend to apply for the "first book" subsidy offered by